Risk Management Policy & Framework

 - In general, we have a low risk appetite, and we endeavour to minimise risks to all our beneficiaries, and especially to the physical, mental, emotional and educational welfare of our pupils.

-- As for anyone responsible for the safety and welfare of children, providers of educational services inevitably face some risks that cannot be practically or cost-effectively eliminated completely.
+- Providers of educational services inevitably face some risks that cannot be practically eliminated completely, or not without raising other risks.
 Similarly, sometimes higher risks have to be accepted to deliver the changes required to achieve our strategic objectives.
 Finite resources must be intelligently and responsibly allocated across competing priorities, and for this reason we use a methodology which identifies and evaluates risks and ensures that we have measures in place to reduce all risks to an acceptable level.

 The Risk Framework